Hydra (moon): Orbit

-Hydra orbits the Pluto-Charon barycenter at a distance of 64738 km.
+Hydra orbits the Pluto–Charon barycenter at a distance of 64738 km.
 Hydra is the outermost moon of Pluto, orbiting beyond Kerberos.
 Similarly to all of Pluto's moons, Hydra's orbit is nearly circular and is coplanar to Charon's orbit; all of Pluto's moons have very low orbital inclinations to Pluto's equator.

 The nearly circular and coplanar orbits of Pluto's moons suggest that they may have gone through tidal evolutions since their formation.
-At the time of the formation of Pluto's smaller moons, Hydra may have had a more eccentric orbit around the Pluto-Charon barycenter.
+At the time of the formation of Pluto's smaller moons, Hydra may have had a more eccentric orbit around the Pluto–Charon barycenter.
 The present circular orbit of Hydra may have been caused by Charon's tidal damping of the eccentricity of Hydra's orbit, through tidal interactions.
 The mutual tidal interactions of Charon on Hydra's orbit would cause Hydra to transfer its orbital eccentricity to Charon, thus causing the orbit of Hydra to gradually become more circular over time.

-Hydra has an orbital period of approximately 38.2 days and is resonant with other moons of Pluto.
-Hydra is in a 2:3 orbital resonance with Nix, and a 6:11 resonance with Styx (the ratios represent numbers of orbits completed per unit time; the period ratios are the inverses).
-As a result of this "Laplace-like" 3-body resonance, it has conjunctions with Styx and Nix in a 5:3 ratio.

 Hydra's orbit is close to a 1:6 orbital resonance with Charon, with a timing discrepancy of 0.3%.
 A hypothesis explaining the near-resonance suggests that the resonance originated before the outward migration of Charon after the formation of all five known moons, and is maintained by the periodic local fluctuation of 5% in the Pluto–Charon gravitational field strength.
 (Note: The instantaneous force at Hydra's distance in the Pluto–Charon–Hydra alignment case is 4.62% larger than in the quadrature case (where Hydra is 90° from the Pluto–Charon axis); the Charon–Pluto–Hydra case is almost exactly halfway between those values.
 In Buie et al., the quote is "The gravitational force exerted by Pluto on either P1 or P2 varies by roughly 15% (peak-to-peak)."
 Pluto's gravitational pull, by itself, varies by 18% for Nix and 13% for Hydra.)